coccinelle/coccinelle/external/readme.txt

 coccinelle's build.
 This directory can actually be removed if these packages are already available.

-The packages are unmodifie from a particular original version, except for:
+The packages are unmodified from a particular original version: we bundled the original tarballs and build the software from these.
-* pycaml
-* sexplib

 Note: the compilation of these libraries may be tied to linux platforms because the Makefiles make assumptions